About

 As a coach, Nick has been involved in the private hockey scene for many years, working in PEI with the Andrews Hockey brand.

 Away from the rink, the oldest Abbott sibling likes to work out, spend time with family and has a keen interest in fashion.
-Nick is also a student; he is currently completing his fisherman’s certificate @ the Marine Institute.
+Nick has completed his fisherman’s certificate @ the Marine Institute, and has shifted his educational interests to Memorial where he is pursuing a Business Administration (BBA) degree.

 Callie Langmead